modmore/docs/en/99_Meta/02_Contributing_to_Docs.md

 ---
 title: Contributing to the Documentation
+description: It's possible to contribute to the modmore documentation through the source markdown files, hosted on GitHub.
 ---

 The content on this site is written in Markdown, one file per page.
 These content files are stored on the [modmore/Docs](https://github.com/modmore/docs) repository on GitHub.
 You'll need a GitHub account to suggest improvements, but little knowledge about using git is necessary.